JonathanAshlag/Black-Jack-RL/README.md

-in this project we create a custom gym env for black jack , train an agent to play the game using ppo, and evaluate its preformance
+in this project we create a custom gym env for black jack, trained an agent to play the game using ppo, and evaluated its preformance